 - the College and Career Readiness Performance Index (CCRPI), the statewide accountability tool.
-The CCRPI includes a content mastery component that assesses student proficiency and a progress component that uses student growth percentiles to assess student growth, among other measures.
-And from, - The Value-Added Model, a statistical predictive measure that considers a student's individual characteristics and the school's student body makeup.
+The CCRPI includes a content mastery component that assess student proficiency and a progress component that uses student growth percentiles to assess student growth.
+And from, - Two statistical predictive measures that take into consideration the school's student body make-up, the Value-Added Model (VAM) and the Beating the Odds (BTO) measure.